-As a database administrator, you should insist that your database Server installation is protect by a firewall.
-Even after all the recent attacks against SQL Server, some companies still have not place all of their Oracle and SQL Server installations behind a properly configured firewall.
+As a database administrator, you should insist that your database Server installation is protected by a firewall.
+Even after all the recent attacks against SQL Server, some companies still have not placed all of their Oracle and SQL Server installations behind a properly configured firewall.
 This basic level of protection will prevent a large variety of attacks that are common in our connected world.
-A properly configure a firewall for Oracle SQL Server should have the firewall rules block all outgoing and incoming traffic to Port 1500,1434 and Port 1433.
-You should configure your db Server instance to listen in on other ports and not allow the default port settings to be used.
-This basic configuration would have prevented the infamous Slammer worm from causing the wide spread damage that it did.
+A properly configured firewall for Oracle SQL Server should have the firewall rules block all outgoing and incoming traffic to Port 1500,1434 and Port 1433.
+You should configure your DB Server instance to listen in on other ports and not allow the default port settings to be used.
+This basic configuration would have prevented the infamous Slammer worm from causing the widespread damage that it did.

-Make sure that on each server and in each workstation an antivirus software is installed, active and updated to check files, applications and e-mail traffic.
+Make sure that on each server and in each workstation antivirus software is installed, active and updated to check files, applications and e-mail traffic.
 Some viruses can actually cause serious damage to the point of rendering the system unusable.
 But be careful: the perfect antivirus does not exist and will probably never exist.
-The winning combination is formed by the antivirus and the “attentions” that the user must pay when using his workstation and in particular the internet and e-mail.
-Virtually all paid antiviruses (not free ones !!) can be fine and all well-known manufacturers have offers, which save money, dedicated to the protection of workstations and company servers.
+The winning combination is formed by the antivirus and the “attention” that the user must pay when using his workstation, and in particular the internet and e-mail.
+Virtually all paid antivirus (not free ones !!) can be fine, and all well-known manufacturers have offers, which save money, dedicated to the protection of workstations and company servers.

-Remember, when you are protecting your server and network of server then it automatically protects your data.
+Remember, when you are protecting your server and network of servers then it automatically protects your data.